jimianto/django-project/README.md

 # django-project
-This a webstie project using django framework.
+This is a website project using django framework.
 The project is online shop website